Paecilomyces variotii: Genetics

 This fungus is heterothallic, and mating experiments have shown that P. variotii can form ascomata and ascospores in culture when compatible mating types are present.

 The teleomorph of P. variotii, Byssochlamys spectabilis, is rarely observed in cultures from environmental or clinical specimens, which tend to be colonized by a single mating type.
 The genome sequences of two isolates of P. variotii of opposite mating type have been generated.

 Ecology

 This species is thermophilic, able to grow at high temperatures as high as 50–60 °C. It can withstand brief exposures of up to 15 min at 80–100 °C. Accordingly, it typically causes spoilage of food products following pasteurization or other heat-treatments (e.g., curry sauces, fruit juices).
 It also has been reported as a contaminant in salami and margarine.
 The fungus is known from a number of non-food items including compost, rubber, glue, urea-formaldehyde foam insulation and creosote-treated wooden poles.
 The combination of its ability to survive significant heat stress and its ability to break-down aromatic hydrocarbons has led to interest in P. variotii as a potential candidate organism to assist in bioremediation.

+It is also known from decaying wood and creosote-treated wood utility poles.

 Health significance

 Although frequently encountered as a contaminant in clinical specimens, P. variotii is an uncommon causative agent of human and animal infections, but is considered to be an emerging agent of opportunistic disease, particularly in immunocompromised individuals.
 It has been suggested that the extremotolerant nature of the fungus contributes to its pathogenic potential.
+P. variotii is one of the most commonly encountered species in cases of cutaneous hyalohyphomycosis.

 Pneumonia due to P. variotii has been reported, albeit rarely, in the medical literature.
 Most cases are known from diabetics or individuals subject to long-term corticosteroid treatment for other diseases.
-P. variotii has also been reported as a causative agent of sinusitis, endophthalmitis, wound infection following tissue transplant, cutaneous hyalohyphomycosis, onychomycosis, osteomyelitis, otitis media and dialysis-related peritonitis.
+P. variotii has also been reported as a causative agent of sinusitis, endophthalmitis, wound infection following tissue transplant, onychomycosis, osteomyelitis, otitis media and dialysis-related peritonitis.
 It has also been reported from mastitis in a goat, and as an agent of mycotic infections of dogs and horses.
 Besides clinical samples, the fungus is a common contaminant of moisture-damaged materials in the indoor environment including carpet, plaster and wood.
 It is commonly found in indoor air samples and may contribute to indoor allergy.
 This species produces the mycotoxin viriditoxin, via the action of six enzymes encoded within a cluster of genes within the genome.